Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 The American crow’s scientific name is Corvus brachyrhynchos, while the Raven’s is Corvus corax.
 Many birds in the Corvid family can mimic humans and other animals.
 Interestingly, Blue Jays fall into this category.

-Ravens are 2-3 times larger than crows and both animal are highly intelligent.
-Both have been observed using tools, including dropping hard to open nuts on roads for cars to drive over and break open.
+Ravens are 2–3 times larger than crows and both animals are highly intelligent.
+Both have been observed using tools, including dropping hard-to-open nuts on roads for cars to drive over and break open.

 Based on the craft, the size says crow… so if you want a true raven, go with a bigger bag!